 The formal syntax of the DigitMap is described by the DigitMap rule in the formal syntax description of the protocol (see Annexes A and B).
 A DigitMap, according to this syntax, is defined either by a string or by a list of strings.
 Each string in the list is an alternative event sequence, specified either as a sequence of DigitMap symbols or as a regular expression of DigitMap symbols.
 These DigitMap symbols, the digits "0" through "9" and letters "A" through a maximum value depending on the signalling system concerned, but never exceeding "K", correspond to specified events within a package which has been designated in the Events Descriptor on the termination to which the DigitMap is being applied.
 (The mapping between events and DigitMap symbols is defined in the documentation for packages associated with channel-associated signalling systems such as DTMF, MF, or R2.
 Digits "0" through "9" must be mapped to the corresponding digit events within the signalling system concerned.
 Letters should be allocated in logical fashion, facilitating the use of range notation for alternative events.)

 The letter "x" is used as a wildcard, designating any event corresponding to symbols in the range "0"-"9".
 The string may also contain explicit ranges and, more generally, explicit sets of symbols, designating alternative events any one of which satisfies that position of the DigitMap.
-Finally, the dot symbol "." stands for zero or more repetitions of the event selector (event, range of events, set of alternative events, or wildcard) that precedes it.
+Finally, the dot symbol "." stands for one occurrence and zero or more repetitions of the event selector (event, range of events, set of alternative events, or wildcard) that precedes it.
 As a consequence of the third timing rule above, inter-event timing while matching a terminal dot symbol uses the short timer by default.

 In addition to these event symbols, the string may contain "S" and "L" inter-event timing specifiers and the "Z" duration modifier.
 "S" and "L" respectively indicate that the MG should use the short (S) timer or the long (L) timer for subsequent events, overriding the timing rules described above.
 If an explicit timing specifier is in effect in one alternative event sequence, but none is given in any other candidate alternative, the timer value set by the explicit timing specifier must be used.
 If all sequences with explicit timing controls are dropped from the candidate set, timing reverts to the default rules given above.
 If used inside a range notation, the S and L specifiers shall be ignored.
 Finally, if conflicting timing specifiers are in effect in different alternative sequences, the long timer shall be used.